mathieu/decisions-on-ml/docker-python-flask-sklearn-joblist-dynamic/README.md

 # Miniloan prediction micro service

 A simple example of ML running microservice for real time machine learning based on Python, Flask, scikit-learn and Docker.
-On init, a simple SVM model is created and saved on machine.
-On request arrival for prediction, the SVM model is loaded and returning prediction.
+On request arrival for prediction, a Random Forest Classification model is loaded and run to predict a loan payment default.

-## Run on Docker
+Input parameters describing the loan are passed in JSON as the prediction returned by the service.

-## Build
+## Build the ML microservice
 ```console
 docker build . -t miniloanpredictionservice  -f ./Dockerfile
 ```
-## Run
+## Run the ML microservice
 ```console
 docker run -p 3000:5000 -d miniloanpredictionservice
 ```
+Your predictive service is ready to predict on the 127.0.0.1:3000 port.
+Note that you can run the server without Docker by starting main.py on your local environment.
+In this case adress will be 0.0.0.0:5000.

 ## Check
 ```console